ksh/class2go/README_SETUP.md

 When you want to start working on your project, just do the following:
     workon class2go
-    cd project (shouldn't be necessary, as workon command will automatically cd to project dir, but use it if you need to) python manage.py runserver 8100
+    cd project #unnecessary, as workon command should cd to project dir python manage.py runserver 8000

 <a id="config"></a>